I have a project I would like to inquire about. What is the best way to initiate contact with you?

 How do you edit?
 Does my manuscript need to be a Microsoft Word document?

 Like many editors, I edit only in Microsoft Word, and I edit with Track Changes turned on (see my editing samples if you are not sure what this looks like).
 You will need to convert your document to Microsoft Word if it is not already a Word document.
-The exceptions are proofreading projects, which often happen in PDF or other file formats capable of rendering manuscripts in their final layout designs.

 What methods of payment do you accept?